mwhamgenomics/mwhamgenomics.github.io/_posts/2016-07-29-flask_on_apache.md

         </Directory>
     </VirtualHost>

 Here, we create a VirtualHost on port 80.
 A VirtualHost allows you to manage the running of multiple websites on one Linux server - probably not needed in this case, but from what I've seen, it's generally good practice to use them.
 ServerName should be the url or IP address of the machine running the webserver, unless you have a DNS system that routes the url to your server.
-We now define the location of two WSGI scripts, one for the Rest API and one for the web app, and register them to the paths `/api/v1` and `/` respectively.
-The order in which these are declared is important - it's important to register `/api/v1` as the Rest API first, or `/api/v1` will be seen as part of the web app registered to the root (`/`).
+We now define the locations of two WSGI scripts, one for the Rest API and one for the web app, and register them to the paths `/api/v1` and `/` respectively.
+The order in which these are declared is important - `/api/v1` should be registered first or it will be seen as part of the web app registered to the root (`/`), and visiting `/api/v1` will not result in a request for the Rest API.
 Finally, we define a Directory allowing the server to find the `static` and `template` files required by the web app (the Rest API doesn't need any of this since it serves plain text).

 ### WSGI scripts